Baipyrus/ProxySwitcher/README.md

 Generally, the [Installation](#installation) step will install both the program, its assets, and a shortcut for the Windows Startmenu for your current userprofile.
-You *could* go into the program directory (`C:\Users\[Username]\AppData\Local\Programs\ProxySwitcher\`) manually and run the program from your CLI in there, but it is recommended to simply use the program in system tray or directly via code.
-This latter option will be explained
+Additionally, the program will also be added to the user's `%PATH%` Variable and will this be executable from within the command-line.
+However, you will either need to navigate into the program directory (`C:\Users\[Username]\AppData\Local\Programs\ProxySwitcher\`) manually or specify a path to any directory containing configuration files using the flag `-c, --configs string   configurations path (default "configs/")`.
-next:
+To keep it simple, it is still recommended to use the program in system tray or directly via code.
+This latter option will be explained next:

 - Clone the repository: